 Second, if you get bitten by a White Tail spider, you can probably expect something similar to a bee-sting.
 There’s generally a burning sensation in the bite area, followed by mild swelling and an itchy red mark.
 In rare cases, you might suffer a few side effects like nausea or headaches.
 Most symptoms should resolve within 24 hours, but in some cases, you might have a small irritated sore or lesion in the spot for around 5-12 days.

 But what about the stories from the internet of flesh-rotting necrotic ulcers?
 As it turns out, they’re probably bunkum!

 In 2003, a scientific study (published in the Medical Journal of Australia) examined 130 patients with confirmed White Tail spider bites, where the spider was caught and confirmed to be a White Tail by experts.
 They found most patients reported some pain from the bite, and around 44% had a persistent sore for a few days.
 Around 9% also suffered things like headaches and nausea.
 The average length of time that symptoms persisted was about 24 hours.

-Of the 130 patients, not a single one suffered from necrotic ulcers or similar types of tissue damage.
+The study of 130 definite bites, not a single patient suffered from necrotic ulcers or similar types of tissue damage.

 Digging down a little further, it was found that in almost all cases of necrotic wounds where a White Tail spider was implicated, the connection was pretty sketchy.
 No instance was found of a White Tail being seen to inflict the bite.
 In many cases, the spider was found later and assumed to be the culprit (generally for want of a better explanation).